 As stipulated in the Marijuana Sampling and Testing Rule Set R420.305(14), potency analysis is performed on marijuana products to determine the concentrations of the following:

 Yes.
-The Marijuana Regulatory Agency (MRA) of the Department of Licensing and Regulatory Affairs (LARA) issues licenses to independent persons and entities to operate marijuana safety compliance facilities.
+The Cannabis Regulatory Agency (CRA) of the Department of Licensing and Regulatory Affairs (LARA) issues licenses to independent persons and entities to operate marijuana safety compliance facilities.
 However, a testing laboratory must have at least one person employed as a laboratory manager who must have a requisite degree in laboratory science or medical science to qualify for this license.
 Currently, Michigan has six accredited independent marijuana safety compliance facilities.
 These third-party marijuana testing facilities in the state operate under a body known as the Michigan Coalition of Independent Cannabis Testing Laboratories.
 Michigan does not have a state-run marijuana testing facility.

 In Michigan, licensed marijuana safety compliance facilities must be accredited to the International Organization for Standardization (ISO), ISO/IEC 17025:2017 by an International Laboratory Accreditation Cooperation (ILAC) recognized accreditation body.
-They may also be accredited by any other entity approved by the Marijuana Regulatory Agency (MRA).
+They may also be accredited by any other entity approved by the Cannabis Regulatory Agency (CRA).
 Typically, they must obtain the ISO/IEC accreditation at most one year after securing their marijuana testing license, per Rule 5(1)(a) in the Marijuana Sampling and Testing Rule Set (R 420.305(1)(a)).

 Accreditation to ISO/IEC 17025 standards by a marijuana testing facility is proof that the facility's test results are accurate and that it has successfully implemented a quality management system.
 This control system includes quality procedures, corrective actions, organizational structure, and internal audits.
 Besides the quality management system, the auditor will review technical issues such as equipment calibration, traceability of controls, the relevance of the methods, and the validation of data.
 The 2017 version of the ISO/IEC 17025 standard includes the following requirements: